aniclover/remote-dj-b2b/README.md

 1. Shared display and mouse/keyboard control of the mixing computer using Parsec.
 DJs will primarily use their controllers and only use the viewing capabilities for song selection and audio displays.
 1. Master and headphone outputs to virtual ASIO devices in Voicemeeter.
 Voicemeeter can then route the audio out over VBAN to the DJs.
 DJs must also be running Voicemeeter to receive the audio streams and then route them to local audio devices.
 DJs with multiple audio interfaces can route master and headphone audio to separate outputs.
 1. VirtualHere Server will publish local DJ USB devices to the mixing computer, which will use VirtualHere client to connect the DJ controllers
+1. rtpMIDI can publish a local MIDI device under an arbitrary name to the mixing computer, which will then become visible to VDJ as a midi device.
+Controller type matching is entirely controlled by string matching the MIDI device name.
 1. ZeroTier provides a virtual local network for VBAN and VirtualHere to reduce the need to set up complex firewall and NAT routing between DJs
 1. DJ software needs to provide a way for multiple controllers to control the same decks.